filmil/bazel-experiments/README.md

-# bazel-experiments
-Experimenting with Bazel
+# Experiments with bazel build rules